Isabella I of Castile: Government

 Isabella began to rely more on the professional administrators than ever before.
 These men were mostly of the bourgeoisie or lesser nobility.
 The council was also rearranged and it was officially settled that one bishop, three caballeros, and eight or nine lawyers would serve on the council at a time.
 While the nobles were no longer directly involved in the matters of state, they were welcome to attend the meetings.
-Isabella hoped by forcing the nobility to choose whether to participate or not would weed out those who were not dedicated to the state and its cause.
+Isabella hoped that forcing the nobility to choose whether to participate or not would weed out those who were not dedicated to the state and its cause.

 Isabella also saw the need to provide a personal relationship between herself as the monarch and her subjects.
 Therefore, Isabella and Ferdinand set aside a time every Friday during which they themselves would sit and allow people to come to them with complaints.
 This was a new form of personal justice that Castile had not seen before.
-The Council of State was reformed and presided over by the King and Queen.
+The Council of State was reformed and presided over by the king and queen.
 This department of public affairs dealt mainly with foreign negotiations, hearing embassies, and transacting business with the Court of Rome.
 In addition to these departments, there was also a Supreme Court of the Santa Hermandad, a Council of Finance, and a Council for settling purely Aragonese matters.
 Although Isabella made many reforms that seem to have made the Cortes stronger, in actuality the Cortes lost political power during the reigns of Isabella and Ferdinand.
 Isabella and her husband moved in the direction of a non-parliamentary government and the Cortes became an almost passive advisory body, giving automatic assent to legislation which had been drafted by the royal administration.

-After the reforms of the Cortes of Toledo, the Queen ordered a noted jurist, Alfonso Diaz de Montalvo, to undertake the task of clearing away legal rubbish and compiling what remained into a comprehensive code.
+After the reforms of the Cortes of Toledo, the queen ordered a noted jurist, Alfonso Diaz de Montalvo, to undertake the task of clearing away legal rubbish and compiling what remained into a comprehensive code.
 Within four years the work stood completed in eight bulky volumes and the Ordenanzas Reales took their place on legal bookshelves.